-Zynq-7000 All Programmable SoCs use a variety of package types to suit the needs of the user, including small form factor wire-bond packages for lowest cost; conventional, high performance flip-chip packages; and lidless flip-chip packages that balance smaller form factor with high performance.
+The Zynq-7000 family uses a variety of package types to suit the needs of the user, including small form factor wire-bond packages for lowest cost; conventional, high performance flip-chip packages; and lidless flip-chip packages that balance smaller form factor with high performance.
 In the flip-chip packages, the silicon device is attached to the package substrate using a high-performance flip-chip process.
 Controlled ESR discrete decoupling capacitors are mounted on the package substrate to optimize signal integrity under simultaneous switching of outputs (SSO) conditions.